 Of course, this does not mean that you are making a bad choice with TYPO3, Joomla!, Squarespace or other CMS.
 It is only meant to make clear that with WordPress you will still have a secure basis for your website and the work with your agency in the future.
 And that in this context you are also using the best solution (=Gutenberg) within WordPress when building websites.

 Foresight is always good

-If you continue to ignore the development of WordPress Gutenberg for working with your WordPress agency, you will soon belong to the endangered species!
-However, as an immediate switch is often a problem due to the lack of options and intuitiveness of Gutenberg, the use of external solutions that specialise in the Gutenberg editor is recommended.
+If you continue to ignore the development of WordPress Gutenberg for working with your WordPress agency, you will soon become an endangered species!
+However, as an immediate switch is often a problem due to the lack of options and intuitiveness of Gutenberg, the use of external solutions that specialize in the Gutenberg editor is recommended.

 Either you rely on special themes (let's not forget that block-based themes play a central role in the current Gutenberg phase) or on extension plugins for Gutenberg.
 I have introduced a few of them to you in this post.

 In any case, you should not only passively observe the development of the WordPress Gutenberg project, but actively be at the forefront of it.
 Then you will also benefit from it for a long time as a professional WordPress service provider.